midhunkalarikkal/FullDomain/Notes/React.md

 ```
 Directly mutating the state can lead to unexpected behavior and bugs, as React relies on its internal mechanisms to manage re-renders.

-Using this.setState(): Instead, use the this.setState() method provided by React to update state variables.
+`this.setState()`: use the this.setState() method provided by React to update state variables.
 This method accepts an object containing the state variables we want to update.
 ```js
 this.setState({ variableName: this.state.variableName + 1 });
 ```
-Reactivity: When we call this.setState(), React merges the provided object with the current state.
+`Reactivity`: When we call this.setState(), React merges the provided object with the current state.
 React then compares the previous state object with the new state object to determine what has changed.
 If there are differences, React triggers a re-render of the component, ensuring the UI reflects the latest state.

 ## Eaxmple
 -----------